-The Company adopted ASU 2011-08, Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment ("ASU 2011-08") in fiscal year 2013.
+The Company adopted Accounting Standards Update ("ASU") 2011-08, Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment ("ASU 2011-08") in fiscal year 2013.
 ASU 2011-08 permits an entity to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 This qualitative assessment included the review of macroeconomic conditions, industry and market considerations, cost factors, overall company financial performance and other related facts and circumstances that could indicate that a more detailed assessment would be required.
 If it is concluded that it is more likely than not that the fair value is less than the carrying value, then it is necessary to perform the currently prescribed two-step goodwill impairment test.
 Alternatively, if it is concluded that it is not more likely than not that the fair value exceeds carrying value, the currently prescribed two-step goodwill impairment test is not required.

 The Company's annual testing for impairment of goodwill is completed as of November 30 of each year.
 The Company operates as a single operating segment with one reporting unit and consequently evaluates goodwill for impairment based on an evaluation of the fair value of the Company as a whole.
-The Company performed its qualitative assessments for both 2014 and 2013 and concluded each year that it was not more likely than not that the fair value of our reporting unit was less than its carrying value.
-The Company's testing for 2012 also indicated that no impairment of goodwill existed.
+The Company performed its qualitative assessments for each of the years ended December 31, 2015, 2014 and 2013 and concluded each year that it was not more likely than not that the fair value of the Company's reporting unit was less than its carrying value.